tenta-browser/chromium-crosswalk/chrome/browser/chromeos/printing/doc/cups_printer_management.md

 the existence of printers.

 These detections are used in two ways.
-First, detected printers that are not previously-known Configured printers become either Automatic or Discovered printers, depending on whether or not we believe they can be configured automatically.
+First, detected printers that are not previously-known Saved printers become either Automatic or Discovered printers, depending on whether or not we believe they can be configured automatically.

-Second, `CupsPrintersManager` uses the detectors to determine whether or not certain Configured printers are currently available.
-This impacts whether or not they appear as print targets in the print UI.

 Details for the existing PrinterDetector implementations follow.